Mathmagician8191/Liberty-Chess/Standards.md

 If some fields are missing, they use the default value.

+## Promotion pieces

+This field contains all the valid promotion options for pieces, as lowercase letters.

+The field defaults to qrbn.

 # Coordinate representation

 This format is made of 2 parts, with no separation.